What Is Incentive Motivation And Does It Work?

 The simplest way to segment incentives is by types.

 Extrinsic Rewards: These are substantial rewards given by others.
-A reward might be money, a prize of some sort or just anything else you can get your grubby little hands on.
+A reward might be money, a prize of some sort, or just anything else you can get your grubby little hands on.
 For example, a salesperson may be incentivized to meet their revenue targets through the use of bonuses (monetary) for overachieving on sales.

 Intrinsic Incentives